IntelOpenDesign/ConnectAnyThing/README.md

 ### Software Installation

-1) Download the project's zip file or clone the repository.
+1) Download the project's zip file from the [release page](https://github.com/IntelOpenDesign/ConnectAnyThing/releases).

-2) Unpack the content and locate the SD_Card directory.
+2) Unpack the file.

 3) Make sure the [Micro SD card is FAT32 formatted]( http://www.wikihow.com/Format-an-SD-Card ).

-4) Copy the entire content of the SD_Card directory into the root directory of the Micro SD card. **NOTE:** Keep the file structure intact.
+4) Copy the entire content into the root directory of the Micro SD card. **NOTE:** Keep the file structure intact.

-5) In the SD_Card directory, unzip the image-full-clanton.zip file. **NOTE:** it should contain the image-full-clanton.ext3 file.
+5) In the SD card unzip the image-full-clanton.zip file. **NOTE:** it should contain the image-full-clanton.ext3 file.

 6) If successful, the Micro SD card's directory tree should look as follows:
 * boot (directory)
-* srv_card (directory)
 * bzImage (file)
 * core-image-minimal-initramfs-claton.cpio.gz (file)
 * image-full-clatong.ext3 (file)